sebastienvercammen/ptc-acc-gen/README.md

 **Please be sure to clone RECURSIVELY**
 example: git clone --recursive https://github.com/sebastienvercammen/ptc-acc-gen.git

 An automation script based on Nightmare.js that can create any number of Nintendo Pokémon Trainer Club accounts with a single  e-mail address.
-I originally used "email+1@domain.com" e-mail alias tricks - where the e-mail host completely ignores any part after (and including) the plus sign and sends it to "email@domain.com" - but this has since been patched, so we now use free e-mail forwarder jetable.org.
+This only works because Nintendo doesn't check for "email+1@domain.com" e-mail tricks, where the e-mail host completely ignores any part after (and including) the plus sign and sends it to "email@domain.com".

 This project was started as a proof of concept: even multi-billion dollar companies that just released the single most popular mobile game (Pokémon Go) sometimes miss the details.